 Introduction

 IEEE 802 LMSC is a leading consensus-based industry standards body, producing standards for wireless networking devices, including wireless local area networks (“WLANs”), wireless specialty networks (“WSNs”), wireless metropolitan area networks (“Wireless MANs”), and wireless regional area networks (“WRANs”).
-We appreciate the opportunity to provide these comments to ACMA.
+We appreciate the opportunity to provide these comments to APT.

 IEEE 802 is a committee of the IEEE Standards Association and Technical Activities, two of the Major Organizational Units of the Institute of Electrical and Electronics Engineers (IEEE).
 IEEE has about 420,000 members in about 190 countries and supports the needs and interests of engineers and scientists broadly.
 In submitting this document, IEEE 802 acknowledges and respects that other components of IEEE Organizational Units may have perspectives that differ from, or compete with, those of IEEE 802.
 Therefore, this submission should not be construed as representing the views of IEEE as a whole.

-IEEE 802 LAN/MAN Standards Committee (LMSC) respectfully submits its views for consideration of WRC-19 Agenda Items 1.12 (5.8GHz), 1.13 (66-71GHz), 1.15 (275-450GHz) 1.16 (5150-5925 MHz), 9.1.5 (5150-5250MHz, 5250-5350MHz & 5470-5725MHz) and 10 with regards to proposal(s) seeking IMT identification in parts of the 5925-7125 MHz frequency range.
+IEEE 802 LAN/MAN Standards Committee (LMSC) respectfully submits its views for consideration of WRC-19 Agenda Item 10 with regards to TVWS and proposal(s) seeking IMT identification in parts of the 5925-7125 MHz frequency range.

-Agenda Item 10
+Agenda Item 10, Re: TV White Space

 There is an interest from regulators and other stake holders to provide cost-effective broadband connectivity to their masses.
 Problems are especially severe in Rural Areas.

-TV White Spaces based communications may be used to connect the un-connected due to their favorable propagation characteristics.
+TV White Space based communications may be used to connect the un-connected due to their favorable propagation characteristics.

 The TV White Space eco-system would like to initiate a study at the WRC-19 to investigate if the Radio Regulations can accommodate: